Dialog box: Document modal

 The concept of a document modal dialog has recently been used, most notably in macOS and Opera Browser.
-In the first case, they are shown as sheets attached to a parent window.
 These dialogs block only that window until the user dismisses the dialog, permitting work in other windows to continue, even within the same application.

-In macOS, dialogs appear to emanate from a slot in their parent window, and are shown with a reinforcing animation.
+In macOS, prior to macOS Big Sur, dialogs appear to emanate from a slot in their parent window, and are shown with a reinforcing animation.
 This helps to let the user understand that the dialog is attached to the parent window, not just shown in front of it.
+In Big Sur and later, the parent window is greyed out, and the dialog appears on top of the middle of the parent window.
 No work can be done in the underlying document itself while the dialog is displayed, but the parent window can still be moved, re-sized, and minimized, and other windows can be brought in front so the user can work with them:

 The same type of dialog box can be compared with the "standard" modal dialog boxes used in Windows and other operating systems.